polar-app/polar-app/notes/TYPESCRIPT.md

 - I think that we should just do -bundle.js for our webpacked files and not do /dist as it's going to get too confusing.

+- mocha-webpack won't work as it only supports one config.